 - Applying delta-8 topicals externally, such as ointments and face masks

 The above delivery methods differ depending on the onset time and duration of effects.
 For instance, edibles take longer to kick in but produce effects that can last in your system for days.
-On the other hand, vaping and smoking provide faster onset time and higher bioavailability.
+On the other hand, vaping with a Ball vape and smoking provide faster onset time and higher bioavailability.
 But you can only enjoy those effects for a couple of hours.

 Delta-8 continues to gain attention for its many health benefits and mild psychedelic properties.
 To make the most of this compound, remember to use it in moderation.
 An overdose might trigger several adverse effects.